-- Injection pumps shall not operate at a pressure exceeding 90 percent of the Maximum Allowable Surface Pressure (MASP) as determined by a DOGGR approved step rate test. - 2.
-No cumulative pumping of acid shall occur in a volume in excess of the minimum Acid Volume Threshold for any well as calculated by DOGGR over a 1 year period
+- Injection pumps shall not operate at a pressure that produces a pressure exceeding 90 percent of the Maximum Allowable Surface Pressure (MASP) at the well headas determined by a DOGGR approved step rate test. - 2.
+No cumulative pumping of acid shall occur in a volume in excess of the minimum Acid Volume Threshold for any well as calculated by DOGGR over a 1 year period - 3.
+No well shall utilize more than 25,000 gallons of water in a 24 hour period, or more than 100,000 gallons per week, unless during an emergency and as approved by the

-- 3. No well shall utilize more than 25,000 gallons of water in a 24 hour period, or more than 100,000 gallons per week.
+- City Manager.
 This restriction does not apply to produced water, or waste water that originated from a petroleum reservoir. - 4.
 No more than 15 truck trips in a 24 hour period may be used for water deliveries, unless such water is used for a purpose other than extracting oil, gas, or any other hydrocarbon substance.

-9536 Prohibited Uses
+95359536 Prohibited Uses

 The owner/operator shall not use or cause to be used hydraulic fracturing, acidizing, or any other well stimulation treatment.
 Notwithstanding any other provision of this article, it shall be unlawful to use or cause to be used any land within the City for the purpose of conducting or enabling hydraulic fracturing, acidizing, or any other well stimulation treatment in conjunction with the production or extraction of oil, gas or other hydrocarbon substance from any subsurface location within the City, other than normal maintenance work that utilizes acidizing techniques.
-However, to the extent that any permittee demonstrates to the Petroleum Administrator, that (1) well stimulation is necessary to recover the owner/operator's reasonable investment backed expectation established through investment made before the effective date of this ordinance; and (2) that such well stimulation will not create a nuisance due to an adverse impact on persons or property within the City, then the Petroleum Administrator may authorize such well stimulation pursuant to a permit issued pursuant to this ordinance.
+However, to the extent that any permittee demonstrates to the Petroleum AdministratorCity Manager, that (1) well stimulation is necessary to recover the owner/operator's reasonable investment backed expectation established through investment made before the effective date of this ordinance; and (2) that such well stimulation will not create a nuisance due to an adverse impact on persons or property within the City, then the Petroleum AdministratorCity Manager may authorize such well stimulation pursuant to a permit issued pursuant to this ordinance.

-9536.1 Violations of Prohibited Uses
+9535.19536.1 Violations of Prohibited Uses